onggieoi/DeepLearning-VS/Documment/chapter3/README.md

 polygons, approximating shapes, and generally calculating regions of interest (ROIs).
 ROIs considerably simplify interaction with image data because a rectangular region in NumPy is easily defined with an array slice.

+## Bounding box, minimum area rectangle, and minimum enclosing circle
+Finding the contours of a square is a simple task; irregular, skewed, and rotated shapes bring out the full potential of OpenCV's `cv2.findContours` function.

+In a real-life application, we would be most interested in determining the bounding box of the subject, its minimum enclosing rectangle, and its enclosing circle.
+The `cv2.findContours` function, in conjunction with a few other OpenCV utilities, makes this very easy to accomplish.

+## Convex contours and the Douglas-Peucker algorithm
+When working with contours, we may encounter subjects with diverse shapes, including convex ones.
+A convex shape is one where there are no two points within this shape whose connecting line goes outside the perimeter of the shape itself.

+The first facility that OpenCV offers to calculate the approximate bounding polygon of a shape is cv2.approxPolyDP.
+This function takes three parameters:
+- A contour.
+- An epsilon value representing the maximum discrepancy between the original contour and the approximated polygon (the lower the value, the closer the approximated value will be to the original contour).
+- A Boolean flag.
+If it is True, it signifies that the polygon is closed.

+The epsilon value is of vital importance to obtain a useful contour.
+Epsilon is the maximum difference between the approximated polygon's perimeter and the original contour's perimeter.
+The smaller this difference is, the more the approximated polygon will be similar to the original contour.

+A polygon is a set of straight lines, and many computer vision tasks become simpler if we can define polygons so that they delimit regions for further manipulation and processing.

+OpenCV also offers a `cv2.convexHull` function for obtaining processed contour information for convex shapes

+# Detecting lines, circles, and other shapes
+Detecting edges and finding contours are not only common and important tasks in their own right; they also form the basis of other complex operations.
+Line and shape detection walk hand-in-hand with edge and contour detection, so let's examine how OpenCV implements these.

+The theory behind line and shape detection has its foundation in a technique called the Hough transform, invented by Richard Duda and Peter Hart, who extended (generalized) the work that was done by Paul Hough in the early 1960s.
+Let's take a look at OpenCV's API for Hough transforms.

+## Detecting lines
+We can do this with either the `HoughLines` function or the `HoughLinesP` function.
+The former uses the standard Hough transform, while the latter uses the probabilistic Hough transform (hence the P in the name).
+The probabilistic version is so-called because it only analyzes a subset of the image's points and estimates the probability that these points all belong to the same line.
+This implementation is an optimized version of the standard Hough transform;
+ it is less computationally intensive and executes faster.
+HoughLinesP is implemented so that it returns the two endpoints of each detected line segment, whereas HoughLines is implemented so that it returns a representation of each line as a single point and an angle, without information about endpoints.

+Note that the HoughLines function takes a single channel binary image, which is processed through the Canny edge detection filter.
+Canny is not a strict requirement, but an image that has been denoised and only represents edges is the ideal source for a Hough transform

+The parameters of HoughLinesP are as follows:
+- The image.
+- The resolution or step size to use when searching for lines. rho is the positional step size in pixels, while `theta` is the rotational step size in radians.
+For example, if we specify `rho=1` and `theta=np.pi/180.0`, we search for lines that are separated by as little as 1 pixel and 1 degree.
+- The `threshold`, which represents the threshold below which a line is discarded.
+The Hough transform works with a system of bins and votes, with each bin representing a line, so if a candidate line has at least the `threshold` number of votes, it is retained; otherwise, it is discarded.
+- `minLineLength` and `maxLineGap`, which we mentioned previously.

+## Detecting circles
+`HoughCircles`.
+It works in a very similar fashion to HoughLines, but where minLineLength and maxLineGap were the parameters to be used to discard or retain lines, HoughCircles has a minimum distance between a circle's centers, as well as minimum and maximum values for a circle's radius.

+## Detecting other shapes
+ `approxPolyDP`.
+This function allows for the approximation of polygons, so if your image contains polygons, they will be accurately detected through the combined use of `cv2.findContours` and `cv2.approxPolyDP`.